-- Business compensation = Assets utilized in Operational return (rate base) ×Operational return rate - Assets utilized in Operational return = fixed assets used in the railway business + construction in progress + deferred assets + -operating capital2 - Operational return rate = Equity ratio3 × Return rate on equity4 + Borrowed capital ratio3 × Return rate on borrowed capital4 - 1 With respect to comparable costs among railway operators, a "yardstick formula" is used to encourage indirect competition among operators in order to encourage enhanced management efficiency.
-The results of those comparisons are issued at the end of every fiscal year and form the basis for cost calculation. - 2 Operating capital = Operating expenses and a portion of inventory - 3 The equity ratio is 30%, while the borrowed capital ratio stands at 70%. - 4 The return rate on equity is the average of the subscriber bond yield, the all-industry average return rate on equity, and the required level of dividends on equity.
-The return rate on borrowed capital is the actual average rate on loans, etc. - 4) Providing that prior notification is given to the MLIT, railway operators can set or change fares and surcharges and other charges within the upper approved limits.
-However, the MLIT can issue directives requiring changes in fares and surcharges during specified periods if the fares and surcharges submitted are deemed to fall within the following categories (Railway Business Law, Article 16, Item 5 (Item 9, if the act on partial revision of Act on Revitalization and Rehabilitation of Local Public Transportation Systems, etc. promulgated on April 28, 2023 comes into force in accordance with Article 3 of the act)). - (a) The changes would lead to unjustifiable discrimination in the treatment of certain passengers. - (b) There is concern that the changes would give rise to unfair competition with other railway transportation operators.
+- Business compensation = Assets utilized in Operational return (rate base) ×Operational return rate - Assets utilized in Operational return = fixed assets used in the railway business + construction in progress + deferred assets + -operating capital2 - Operational return rate = Equity ratio3 × Capital remuneration rate4 + Borrowed capital ratio3 × Other capital remuneration rate4 - 1 With respect to comparable costs among railway operators, a "yardstick formula" is used to encourage indirect competition among operators in order to encourage enhanced management efficiency.
+The results of those comparisons are issued at the end of every fiscal year and form the basis for cost calculation. - 2 Operating capital = Operating expenses and a portion of inventory - 3 The equity ratio is 30%, while the borrowed capital ratio stands at 70%. - 4 Capital remuneration rate = Actual bond yields + $\beta \times$ (Average return on equity for all industries (Excluding land transportation) Actual bond yields) - Actual bond yields: Average yields of government bonds (10-year), municipal bonds, and government-guaranteed bonds over the past 5 years - $\Re\beta$: Indicator (common to all railway companies) that takes into account the ratio of fluctuations in railroad company stock prices to fluctuations in market (TOPIX) stock prices over the past five years - 5 Other capital remuneration rate = In our case, the average of the historical fiveyear rates of interest on actual debt excluding statutory debt of the four listed passenger companies. - 4) Providing that prior notification is given to the MLIT, railway operators can set or change fares and surcharges and other charges within the upper approved limits.
+However, the MLIT can issue directives requiring changes in fares and surcharges during specified periods if the fares and surcharges submitted are deemed to fall within the following categories (Railway Business Law, Article 16, Item 9).

+- (a) The changes would lead to unjustifiable discrimination in the treatment of certain passengers. - (b) There is concern that the changes would give rise to unfair competition with other railway transportation operators.